 The statistical units maintained in the EGR are defined in accordance with the Regulation (EEC) No 696/93 on the statistical units for the observation and analysis of the production system in the Community.

-The EuroGroups register EGR frame contains the following units: Legal units, Enterprises and Multinational enterprise groups.
+The EuroGroups register EGR frame contains the following statistical units: Legal units, Enterprises and Multinational enterprise groups.

 The legal entity identifier number (LEID number) is the unique identification number assigned by the EGR Identification Service.
-The structure of LEID numbers has been created by Eurostat specifically for the purposes of the EGR only for legal persons.
-The LEID number is a combination of the country code, register code and national identification number of the legal unit ( NATIONAL ID formats in EGR V12 July2022.doc).
+The structure of LEID numbers has been created by Eurostat specifically for the purposes of the EGR only for legal persons; the LEID number is a combination of the country code, register code and national identification number of the legal unit.

 Enterprise

 The enterprise is the smallest combination of legal units that is an organizational unit producing goods or services, which benefits from a certain degree of autonomy in decision-making, especially for the allocation of its current resources.
-An enterprise carries out one or more activities at one or more locations.
-An enterprise may be a sole legal unit.
+An enterprise may carry out one or more activities at one or more locations and may consist of a single legal unit or a group of legal units.

 Multinational enterprise group

 A multinational enterprise group is an enterprise group that has at least two enterprises or legal units located in different countries.
-In business statistics the term ‘global enterprise group’ is also used.
+These groups operate across national borders and typically involve complex structures of ownership and control.

 3.6.
 Statistical population